shiftdirect/heater/README.md

 * WiFi Connection to existing network or Standalone Access Point Mode (Passwd: thereisnospoon)
 * Wifi control
 * DebugPort data sent via Telnet if/when available on the network.
-* Two timers - including selectable day and repeat functionality
+* 14 timers - including selectable day and repeat functionality
+  Simplisticly this allows each day to have 2 individual start stop regimes, but a single timer can be set to repeat every day if desired, or on certain days.
+  Timers can also be set to be one-shot.
+  This is an extremely flexible system!
 * Battery backed Real Time Clock - DS3231
 * Prototype "Green PCB" in production, using naked ESP32 and HC-05 modules
 * Temperature readout in Celcius or Farenheit